AnimMouse/torrent-webseed-creator/README.md

 2^25 = 33 554 432 = 32768 KiB (note that utorrent versions before 3.x CANNOT load torrents with this or higher piece-size)

 Source: [Seedboxes.cc](https://seedboxes.helpjuice.com/How-to/128173-how-to-create-a-torrent-via-the-command-line)

+## Difference on Google Colaboratory version
+This GitHub Actions version of this program has a soft limit of ≈25 GB, the [Google Colaboratory](https://github.com/AnimMouse/torrent-webseed-creator-colab) version has a soft limit of ≈358.27 GB.